thompsonwalkerd/todo-app/README.md

 # Qt6 Todo App

-A simple desktop todo list app I built with Claude to learn Qt6 and CMake.
-Uses C++ and SQLite for storage.
+A simple desktop todo list app built to learn Qt6 and CMake with AI assistance.

 ## What It Does

 Basic todo list with the essentials - add tasks, mark them complete, organize by category, set priorities and due dates.
 Nothing fancy, just a functional app to practice Qt development.

 ## Why Todo App

 I wanted to make an app that would be cross compatible with my Macbook and my new "dumb" phone (Mudita Kompakt).

 ## Built With